ramonamela/guidance_cloud/README.md

 # Cloud Utils

-Utils to configure Guidance and COMPSS in a cloud environment.
+Utils to configure Guidance and COMPSs in a cloud environment.

 ---